Azure/open-service-broker-azure/contrib/k8s/examples/postgresql/README.md

 The easiest way to use the Azure Database for PostgreSQL service is to use the `azure-postgresql` service to provision both a DBMS and a new database.

 The `postgresql-instance.yaml` manifest will create an instance using the `azure-postgresql` service using the `basic50` plan.
 This will result in a new Azure Database for PostgreSQL that includes both the DBMS and the database.
-The `postgresql-binding.yaml` will create a binding for the to this new database, ultimately resulting in a new Kubernetes secret named `example-postgresql-secret`.
+The `postgresql-binding.yaml` manifest will create a binding for the to this new database, ultimately resulting in a new Kubernetes secret named `example-postgresql-secret`.
 Once created, you can use this secret in an application to connect to the new Azure Database for PostgreSQL instance.

 ## Advanced Usage